Swept Away (by an Unusual Destiny in the Blue Sea of August) - Lina Wertmüller 1974

 Gennarino is just getting started.
 Raffaella has a lot to learn and his unsubtle program of servitude and deference training is designed for maximum impact.

 The claim that Wertmüller, who had communist sympathies, was on the side of Gennarino seems implausible.
-I certainly don't find myself cheering him on as he exacts his revenge.
 An ideological slob bent on vengeance who unwittingly arrives at the truce of romantic infatuation, Gennarino is the instrument of a proud woman's downfall rather than a hero to be emulated.
-Such a hero would be conspicuously out-of-place in a comedy, anyway.
-Though his abusiveness must afford anyone who has suffered at the hands of a powerful love-matrix (viz., had a mother) some degree of vicarious vindictive pleasure.
+Heroes are out-of-place in comedies, anyway.
+Though his abusiveness must afford anyone who has suffered at the hands of a degrading authority some degree of vicarious vindictive pleasure.

 Wertmüller doesn't emasculate the men in her film--in itself something of an affront to reformist gender-manderers--declining to turn them into so many sociopathic killers, hapless autists, and spineless conciliators.
-Instead, she grants them equal dignity as thinking and volitional agents, therewith preserving the playing field on which social equalization projects have always been transacted; the pitch on which women took-on the hegemony of males, and eventually redrew the coordinates to better suit their needs (miraculously coinciding with those of a changing marketplace).
+Instead, she grants them equal dignity as thinking and volitional agents, therewith preserving the playing field on which social equalization projects have always been transacted; the pitch on which women took-on the hegemony of males, and eventually redrew the coordinates to better suit their needs.

 †The ultimate implication of gender-feminism is the lesbian's nullification of the male as redundant (an inferior version of the female).
 In her capacity as making him obsolete she represents the identity-in-opposition of the gender polarity).
 At the level of the master-slave conflict--the life-or-death struggle for recognition qua hegemonic supremacy--the moment of elimination pertains to the self-consciousness of the rival that must be made subservient.
 Sociologically, the hierarchy of rank determined by who is instrumentalized as servant (and therewith exploited), effects this subordination.
 Raffaella occupies her position of superiority by the fortuity of socio-economic circumstance.
 She has not earned it, yet she may look down on her hired hand as inferior because of her place in the hierarchy.